Philosophiae Doctor in Logistics (PhD)

 - Application deadline:

 The PhD Program in Logistics at Molde University College (MUC) is a 3-4 year full-time program leading to a doctoral degree (PhD) in logistics.
-Candidates are usually funded by PhD scholarships provided by MUC or The Research Council of Norway.
+Candidates are usually funded by PhD scholarships provided by MUC, The Research Council of Norway or employer under the industrial PhD program.
 More than 50 candidates have completed the PhD Logistics program since the start-up in 2002, and their research projects cover a wide range of topics and methodological approaches.
-In addition to work on their thesis, candidates must also complete 45 ECTS of courses.
+In addition to work on their thesis, candidates must also complete 30 ECTS of courses.
 The thesis is either based on publishable academic papers, or written as a monography.

 Logistics deals with the organization of the flow of products, services and information from raw materials to the end user in a supply chain.
 The analysis of such supply chains may be built on a broad spectrum of academic disciplines, such as economics, business administration, industrial organization, engineering, management science, information science and computer science.
 Quantitative techniques and models based on mathematics, statistics, engineering, and operations research are also useful tools in such analyses.